 Wendy Hills, Director of Nursing and Care, said: “We understand that for many people, talking about dying and death can be very daunting.
 Even if you, or someone close to you, has a terminal illness, it can be difficult to know where to start the conversation.
 At the same time, every day in east Kent 19 people receive the news that they have a terminal illness and have less than a year to live.
 That number is rising.
 So, together, we need to make sure people are given the support they need.”
 She added: “We are so grateful to our community for all the generous support they show us each year.
 We feel it’s really important we are there in return to support those people when they need us.
 Through these events, we hope to help people make those first steps to talk to one another about their future wishes and to access the local services available.”

-If you or a member of your family is coping with a terminal illness and you want to find out about the full range of Pilgrims services please click here to find out more.
+If you or a member of your family is coping with a terminal illness and you want to know about the full range of Pilgrims services, please click here to find out more.

-Pilgrims public events for Dying Matters Week: all are free drop in events so just come along
+Pilgrims is offering a range of public events for Dying Matters Awareness Week.
+All are free drop-in events, so just come along.

-• Michel Faber poetry event on the 11 May at Keynes College building at the University of Kent, CT2 7NP.
-Michel will be reading from his collection ‘Undying; a love story’ about caring for and losing his wife to cancer.
-This will be followed with a panel discussion with University and Pilgrims staff.
-Doors will open at 6:00pm and the reading will start at 6:30pm.
-Places can be booked here, by calling 01227 812616 or email email@example.com
+- Michel Faber poetry reading, 11 May at Keynes College, University of Kent.
+Michel will read from his collection Undying: A Love Story about caring for and losing his wife to cancer.
+This will be followed by a panel discussion with University and Pilgrims staff.
+Doors open at 6pm and the reading will start at 6:30pm.
+Places can be booked here, by calling 01227 812616 or emailing firstname.lastname@example.org.

-• Advance Care Planning events, May 2017 These drop in sessions are to help people plan quality care towards the end of life but they are also useful as a tool that anyone can use to express their future wishes.
-Who’s it for: All are welcome – including Pilgrims patients, carers, family and friends and members of the public.
-More details here.
+- Advance Care Planning sessions, May 2017 at all three hospice sites.
+These drop-in sessions are to help people plan quality care towards the end of life.
+They’re also useful as a tool anyone can use to express their future wishes.
+All are welcome, including Pilgrims patients, carers, family, friends and members of the public.

-Join in the conversation and share your stories and pictures too using the hashtag #Whatcanyoudo
+Share your stories and pictures using the hashtag #WhatCanYouDo.